 “I used to go there with Sonya Mukherjee… we had last names that teachers always shortened to an initial; we celebrated holidays that were not listed on the school calendar; we were cast as the Magi in the Christmas play….
 We were both thought to be Muslim and Sonya often had to say, No, no, I’m Hindu.”

-The novel is set in a small Californian town and the characters reflect its multi-cultural mix: Driss Guerraoui is a political refugee from Morocco, secular, educated but running a restaurant to make a living for his family; his wife Maryam misses her home country and has not really “settled”; their American daughters have found their own way – Salma is, it seems, the good girl who followed her mother’s wishes and became a prosperous dentist married to another (Muslim) dentist; the other daughter, Nora, who is the main focus of the narrative, has moved away to pursue her desire to be a composer, thwarting her mother’s expectations.
-Their lives are turned upside down when Driss is killed on his way home after work by a hit-and-run driver.
-The police officer investigating the incident is Erica Coleman, a black woman who is also a newcomer to the area.
+The novel is set in a small Californian town and the characters reflect its multi-cultural mix: Driss Guerraoui is a political refugee from Morocco, secular, educated but running a restaurant to make a living for his family; his wife Maryam misses her home country and has not really “settled”; their American daughters have found their own way – Salma is, it seems, the good girl who followed her mother’s wishes and became a prosperous dentist married to another (Muslim) dentist; the other daughter, Nora who is the main focus of the narrative has moved away to pursue her desire to be a composer, thwarting her mother’s expectations.
+Their lives were turned upside down when Driss was killed on his way home after work by a hit and run driver.
+The police officer investigating the incident is Erica Coleman, a black woman also a newcomer to the area.
 A witness, Efrain Aceves, is reluctant to come forward because he is an undocumented immigrant and fears deportation.
 It seems odd that racial difference should matter in the American “melting pot” – but the hard-done-by Bakers use it to express their resentment and entitlement.

 The “otherness” felt by Nora comes across vividly.
 Lalami tells her story through the points of view of all the main characters.
 Each is given a distinctive voice and perspective and allowed to tell their story without apparent authorial intervention.
 Even the dead man speaks, ensuring that we understand more of the background to the “accident”.
 In addition, while the main plot has its starting point in hostility, jealousy and aggression, the whole novel concerns the lives, feelings, thoughts and fallibilities of all its characters who are treated with an interest and respect that creates sympathy for each of them.

-As well as revealing character, the polyphonic method of narrating the novel is a superb way of exploring everyday lives, even when they are hit by tragedy.
+As well as revealing character, the polyphonic method is a superb way of exploring everyday lives, even when they are hit by tragedy.
 The running of the cafe, the rituals of home life, neighbourhood squabbles, messed-up relationships, everyday meals and family quarrels emerge realistically and vividly.
 And Lalami has a wonderful sense of place.
-The surroundings of the desert town, its birds, flowers and wildlife, underpin the human lives.
+The surroundings of the desert town, its, birds, flowers, and wildlife underpin the human lives.
 This is a rich and thought-provoking novel, one that haunted me long after I had finished it.